Tay–Sachs disease: Management

-As of 2010 there was no treatment that addressed the cause of Tay–Sachs disease or could slow its progression; people receive supportive care to ease the symptoms and extend life by reducing the chance of contracting infections.
+As of 2010, no treatment addressed the cause of Tay–Sachs disease or could slow its progression; people receive supportive care to ease the symptoms and extend life by reducing the chance of contracting infections.
 Infants are given feeding tubes when they can no longer swallow.
 In late-onset Tay–Sachs, medication (e.g., lithium for depression) can sometimes control psychiatric symptoms and seizures, although some medications (e.g., tricyclic antidepressants, phenothiazines, haloperidol, and risperidone) are associated with significant adverse effects.

 Outcomes

 As of 2010, even with the best care, children with infantile Tay–Sachs disease usually die by the age of 4.
-Children with the juvenile form are likely to die between the ages 5–15, while the lifespans of those with the adult form will probably not be affected.
+Children with the juvenile form are likely to die between the ages of 5–15, while the lifespans of those with the adult form will probably not be affected.

 Epidemiology

 Ashkenazi Jews have a high incidence of Tay–Sachs and other lipid storage diseases.
 In the United States, about 1 in 27 to 1 in 30 Ashkenazi Jews is a recessive carrier.
-The disease incidence is about 1 in every 3,500 newborn among Ashkenazi Jews.
+The disease incidence is about 1 in every 3,500 newborns among Ashkenazi Jews.
 French Canadians and the Cajun community of Louisiana have an occurrence similar to the Ashkenazi Jews.
 Irish Americans have a 1 in 50 chance of being a carrier.
 In the general population, the incidence of carriers as heterozygotes is about 1 in 300.
 The incidence is approximately 1 in 320,000 newborns in the general population in the United States.

 Three general classes of theories have been proposed to explain the high frequency of Tay–Sachs carriers in the Ashkenazi Jewish population: